vmware-archive/nerpa/README.md

 . scripts/install-nerpa.sh
 ```

+### Tutorial
+After installing all dependencies, you can write Nerpa programs.
+We recommend following the [tutorial](doc/tutorial/tutorial.md) for a step-by-step introduction to Nerpa.
+Individual steps for setup are also documented below.

 ### Build
-After installing all dependencies, you can write Nerpa programs.
 The Nerpa program called `example` would consist of the following files.
 For organization, these files should be placed in the same subdirectory of `nerpa_controlplane` and given the same name, as follows:
 ```
 nerpa_controlplane/example/example.dl // DDlog program for the controlplane nerpa_controlplane/example/example.p4 // P4 program for the dataplane